elvisea/barber_shop_manager_backend/MCP_SETUP.md

 ## Overview

-This application connects to an MCP (Model Context Protocol) server running as a Docker service in the `barber_evolution_net` network.
+This application connects to an MCP (Model Context Protocol) server running as a Docker service in the `barber_evolution_net` network using HTTP/SSE transport.

 ## Architecture

-The MCP client connects to the `plans-mcp-server` service running in Docker using stdio transport through `docker exec`.
+The MCP client connects to the `plans-mcp-server` service running in Docker using Server-Sent Events (SSE) transport over HTTP.

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
 │   App Container │    │  plans-mcp-server│    │   Database      │
 │                 │    │   Container      │    │   Container     │
 │  MCP Client     │◄──►│  MCP Server      │    │   PostgreSQL    │
-│                 │    │                  │    │                 │
+│  (HTTP/SSE)     │    │  (HTTP/SSE)      │    │                 │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
          │                       │                       │
          └───────────────────────┼───────────────────────┘